When would you like us to call you?

 Spinal cord injuries in newborns are serious and often life threatening.
 Damage to the spine during the birth can result in malformation such a spina bifida.
 If it is due to medical negligence before, during or after delivery call now to find out more about your potential to make a claim.

 This is caused during pregnancy or delivery when the baby does not get enough oxygen.
 Raised foetal heartbeat is one of the signs that the baby is in distress.
 Perinatal asphyxia can lead to weaker breathing and other complications.
-If you would like to know if it is possible to make a medical negligence claim for perinatal asphyxia, please call us now for free advice.
+If you would like to know if it is possible to make a medical negligence claim for perinatal asphyxia, please call us now for advice.

 A baby can be born with a dislocated hip due to developmental issue with the ligament (also known as ‘looseness’).
 If hospitals fail to spot the injury early on in the child’s development, it can lead to complications – this type of medical negligence can be claimed for.
 Call now to find out more about your potential to make a compensation claim.

 Previously healthy expectant mothers can contract maternal (gestational) diabetes which, without proper advice and management, can have an increased risk of complications for both mother and, because it can cross the placenta, baby too.
 The majority of cases are usually identified and treated.
 Pre-eclampsia usually involves monitoring and induced delivery.
 Call now to find out more if you think your pregnancy was mishandled.